-- Current registration on the General Nursing division of the live register held by The Nursing and Midwifery Board of Ireland
+(i) Current registration on the relevant Nursing division of the register held by The Nursing and Midwifery Board of Ireland

-- Written commitment from host organisation to support the student for the clinical practicum (to include prescribing of medicinal products and ionising radiation)
+(iii) Written commitment/memo of understanding from host organisation to support the student for the clinical practicum (to include prescribing of medicinal products and ionising radiation)

-- Satisfactory clinical audit of host hospital as a suitable learning environment for the relevant speciality
+(iv) Satisfactory clinical audit of host site/ hospital as a suitable learning environment for the relevant speciality

-- Hold an honours degree in nursing or equivalent professional and academic qualification or otherwise satisfy the course committee that they have the ability to complete and benefit from the course
+(v) Hold a 2.1 honours degree in nursing or equivalent professional and academic qualification or otherwise satisfy the course committee that they have the ability to complete and benefit from the course

 Documentation required to complete application

-- A copy of your current Nursing and Midwifery Board of Ireland registration card.
+- A copy of current Nursing and Midwifery Board of Ireland registration.

 - Copies of academic transcripts from completed educational courses.

 - Copies of official awards (parchments) from completed educational courses.

 - Written commitment/memo of understanding from the Director of Nursing to support the student during the clinical practicum and to nominate a suitably